hamdigharsalli/crontab_backup_script/README.md

-Hint: if the output in the `crontab_backup_report` shows *nothing* apparently happening on a remote `rsync(1)`&mdash;no return code, nothing&mdash;try running the command manually as `sudo rsync`... and look for a message about *the authenticity of this host cannot be verified* with the usual string of hex digits.
+Hint: if the output in the `crontab_backup_report` shows *nothing* apparently happening on a remote `rsync(1)`&mdash;no return code, nothing&mdash;try running the command manually as `sudo rsync`... and look for a message about *the authenticity of host '...' can't be established* with the usual string of hex digits.
 Answer the question manually and it should work after that.

 I have no idea why that error message is not passed back to the caller, either via